Contact information

 Cons

-• Bass lacks the punch some want
+• Bass lacks punch that some listeners prefer

-• Limited EQ customization
+• Limited EQ customization options

 #3 Edifier W820NB Plus

-Key Specifications
+Key Features

-• Driver size: 40mm composite diaphragm drivers
+• 40mm composite diaphragm drivers

-• Connectivity: Bluetooth 5.0, 3.5mm wired
+• Bluetooth 5.0 with wired option

 Pros

-• Flat, accurate frequency response
+• Flat, accurate reproduction across frequencies

-• Industry-leading battery life
+• Industry-leading battery performance

-• Reveals recording details
+• Reveals recording and production details

-• Solid construction
+• Solid construction withstands daily use

 Cons